How To Feed A Loon

 • Use your hands to start rolling the dough inwards, lengthwise.
 Continue rolling until the other side of the dough is reached.
 Carefully pinch the edges to form a seal.
 Also, use your hands to fold in and seal both ends of the stromboli.

 • Transfer to a baking sheet, seam side down.
 Cut three diagonal slits in the top of the stromboli.
-Brush the egg wash all over the tops and sides and then sprinkle 1 tbsp of Parmesan cheese and the dried oregano over the top.
+Brush the egg wash all over the tops and sides and then sprinkle 1 tablespoon of Parmesan cheese and the dried oregano over the top.
 Place in the preheated oven and bake for 30 minutes, or until golden on top.

 • Remove from the oven and let rest for 5 to 10 minutes.
 Use a serrated knife to cut the stromboli into 1-inch slices.
 Place on serving platter and serve with warmed marinara sauce.